xyproto/onthefly/README.md

 New/experimental features:
 * Generating WebGL graphics with Three.JS on the fly.
-* Generate AngularJS applications on the fly.
+* Generating AngularJS applications on the fly.

 Online API Documentation
 ------------------------